Areskiko/MTDT4S/DatDat/Database.md

-A system for saving data
+A collection of stored data

 #DatDat